ibi-group/survey/README.md

 The server can be configured in `server.config.json`.
 Ensure that the AWS details are correctly filled out, and the port matches what is expected on the client.

+To run the server in dev mode, run `yarn server-dev`.
-To run the server, run `yarn server`.
+To run the server in production mode, run `yarn server`.

 #### Note about `yarn start`
 `yarn start` will only serve what has been built by `yarn build`.
 For active development, `yarn dev` is recommended.